victorliu/RNP/doc/doc_porting.md

 Doing this will not achieve performance on par with optimized LAPACK libraries since all blocking has been stripped from the LAPACK routines.
 Future developments may restore some blocking functionality.

+The BLAS and LAPACK bindings to the core API are being added right now.
+In the near future, using vendor provided versions of these libraries will be as simple as defining the preprocessor macros `RNP_HAVE_BLAS` and `RNP_HAVE_LAPACK`.
+Support currently exists for most of level 1 BLAS, and complex `zgemv` and `zgemm` for non-transposed matrices.

 ## Library origins

 * IO - None.